hashicorp/terraform-provider-azurerm/website/docs/r/local_network_gateway.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name of the local network gateway.
-Changing this Changing this forces a new resource to be created. forces a new resource to be created.
+Changing this forces a new resource to be created.

 * `resource_group_name` - (Required) The name of the resource group in which to Changing this forces a new resource to be created. create the local network gateway.